 If you are a climber, chances are you’ve thought about building a home wall at some point during this pandemic.
 In the past months, social media has been flooded with images of home walls of wildly varying quality in living rooms, backyards and basements.
 Some of these walls seem as though they were hastily put together without much thought or consideration, while some of them have been professionally installed.
 I have a friend who is normally a gym route-setter, but recently, he has been taking advantage of the home gym craze and some unanticipated free time to capitalize on his carpentry skills and build custom walls.
+In fact, he has been so successful that he started his own company - if you need a wall built, check him out here.

 If you’re a motivated climber like myself, you likely had some climbing goals for the Spring/Summer season, and now that climbing gyms are headed into uncharted waters, you want to guarantee that your training will pay off, or that you even have the means to train at all.
 This is exactly how I felt several weeks ago and as far as I could see, there was only one way to guarantee the results I desired – build my own home training wall!